Losses: setting losses against future profits

-The general rule is that any rental business loss is automatically carried forward and set off against rental business profits of the following year.
-See:
+The general rule is that any rental business loss is automatically carried forward and set off against rental business profits of the following year (ITA07/S118 and S119).

-Rental business losses can’t be carried forward against any of the taxpayer’s other income.
-No special claim is required and, if appropriate, the taxpayer must deduct any losses brought forward from the previous year when calculating their rental business profit for the current year.
+No special claim is required and, if appropriate, the customer must deduct any losses brought forward from the previous year when calculating their rental business profit for the current year.

-The rental business profit of the current year may be too small to give relief for all the loss of the previous year.
+The property business profit of the current year may be too small to give relief for all the loss of the previous year.
 In that case the unused part of the loss is carried forward to the next year; and so on indefinitely until relief can be given.
-Similarly, if there is also a loss in the current year, you add the loss brought forward to it and carry the combined sum forward to the following year; and so on until the loss is relieved.
+Similarly, if there is also a loss in the current year, you add the loss brought forward to it and carry the combined sum forward to the following year; and so on until the loss is relieved (s119 ITA07/S119).

-If the taxpayer claims set-off against general income for part of the loss attributable to excess capital allowances, agricultural expenses or furnished holiday lettings, the amount carried forward is correspondingly reduced.
+If the customer claims set-off against general income for part of the loss attributable to excess capital allowances, or agricultural expenses the amount carried forward is correspondingly reduced.

-But rental business losses can only be set off against profits from the same rental business.
-They can’t be carried forward after the rental business has stopped.
-Where, after an interval, the taxpayer starts a new rental business they can’t deduct losses from their old rental business.
+But property business losses can only be set off against profits from the same property business.
+They can’t be carried forward after the property business ceases.
+Where, after an interval, the customer starts a new property business they can’t deduct losses that arose from their old property business.
 Whether a rental business has stopped and a new business started depends on the circumstances of each case (see PIM2500).

 Example of losses carried forward

-Clarissa has no excess capital allowances or agricultural expenses for any of these years (and can’t therefore make any claims for sideways relief against general income).
+Xiang’s UK property business position for these years is:Xiang has no excess capital allowances or agricultural expenses for any of these years and therefore can’t make any claims for relief of these losses against general income of the same year.

-Carry forward against the same rental business only
+Carry forward against the same property business only

-ICTA88/S379A (1)(a) refers to carry forward against the profits or gains of ‘that business’ and ITA07/S117 and s118 refer to a deduction from the profits of ‘the business’ for subsequent tax years.
-Therefore the losses cannot be carried forward against:
+ITA09/S117 and S118 refer to a deduction from the profits of ‘the business’ for subsequent tax years.
+Therefore losses arising in one property business cannot be carried forward against: